This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is a figure of speech, and people use it sometimes in formal settings.
 If you don't really get this, stick to sama-sama instead.

-Nggak pa-pa → No problem (Informal)
+3. Nggak pa-pa → No prob, No problem